 - Kudos to our Thrift House Volunteers.
 More are needed.
 See “Thrift House. . .” above.

-- Thank you to those who contributed 65 pounds of food, household items and money at the last ingathering, and up until now, for the needy.
-Please donate more on Sunday, September 29.
+- Thank you to those who contributed money at the last ingathering.
+Please donate money, food and household items for the ingathering on Sunday, December 29.
 The poor are always with us.

 - A big hug to Carolynne Forster for playing the keyboard during Sunday services, when our wonderful musician, Carolyn Mattedi, is unavailable.